Earthquake Barbarian Endgame Build Guide

 Best in Slot

-- Yul + Tec - This combination allows us to spawn Earthquakes from any of our skills that have a cooldown, with Leap being the primary one.
-The majority of our damage comes from socketing these Runes.
+- Moni + Tec - This combination allows us to spawn Earthquakes from any of our Mobility-tagged skills, namely Lunging Strike.
+Can also be used with Leap.

 Alternative choices